-- (A) A representative must withdraw from representing a participant if the representation will result in violation of these rules or other law; the representative's physical or mental condition materially impairs the representative's ability to represent the participant; or the representative is discharged. - (B) A representative must submit a written request to withdraw to the [responsible Agency official].
-The written request must be included in the official record of the proceeding and be served on the participant. - (C) The [responsible Agency official] may permit a representative to withdraw from representing a participant if the representative can show good cause for the withdrawal or the withdrawal will not adversely impact the proceeding or the participant's interest in the proceeding. - (D) Withdrawal will also be allowed based on the participant's written consent and the approval of the [responsible Agency official]. - (E) A participant may terminate the representation subject to the approval of the [responsible Agency official].
+- (A) A representative must withdraw from representing a participant if the representation will result in violation of any of the qualification requirements under these rules or any of the rules governing representative conduct; the representative's physical or mental condition materially impairs the representative's ability to represent the participant; or the participant withdraws their consent to the representation under Rule 201. - (B) A representative must submit a written request to withdraw to the adjudicator or [other responsible Agency official].
+The written request must be included in the official record of the proceeding and be served on the participant. - (C) The adjudicator or [other responsible Agency official] may permit a representative to withdraw from representing a participant if the representative can show good cause for the withdrawal or the withdrawal will not adversely impact either the proceeding or the participant's interest in the proceeding. - (D) Withdrawal will also be allowed based on the participant's written consent and the approval of the adjudicator or [other responsible Agency official]. - (E) A participant may terminate the representation subject to the approval of the adjudicator or [other responsible Agency official].

-- 1. (to subsection (C)): Examples of good cause for withdrawal include: the participant's insistence on advancing frivolous claims (see rule 313), the participant's refusal to meet its obligations to the representative, including payment of fees or expenses (see rule 308) despite notice that failure to do so could result in withdrawal, the participant's insistence on pursuing an objective that the representative considers repugnant or imprudent, or the representative's inability to continue to provide competent representation to the participant.
-See 49 C.F.R. § 1103.18 (STB); 37 C.F.R. § 11.116(b) (USPTO); 32 C.F.R. § 776.35 (JAG). - 2. (to subsection (C)): The impact of the representative's withdrawal may be mitigated by another representative agreeing to represent the participant.
+- 1. In general, in circumstances where a representative withdraws and there was an existing fee arrangement between the participant and representative relating to the adjudication, the amount, if any, of fees owed to the representative shall be determined in accordance with applicable law, including the rules herein regarding scope of representation.
+See ABA Model Rule of Professional Conduct 1.5; Rule 301, infra. - 2.
+(To subsection (A)): The rules governing representative conduct are Rules 300-319. - 3. (to subsection (C)): Examples of good cause for withdrawal include: the participant's insistence on advancing frivolous claims or engaging in other illegal conduct (see rule 313); the participant's refusal to meet its obligations to the representative, including payment of fees or expenses (see rule 308) despite notice that failure to do so could result in withdrawal; the participant's insistence on pursuing an objective that the representative considers repugnant or imprudent; or the representative's inability to continue to provide competent representation to the participant.
+See 49 C.F.R. § 1103.18 (STB); 37 C.F.R. § 11.116(b) (USPTO); 32 C.F.R. § 776.35 (JAG). - 4. (to subsection (C)): The impact of the representative's withdrawal may be mitigated by another representative agreeing to represent the participant.
 The withdrawing representative should take steps to protect the participant's interest in the proceeding, including providing adequate notice and, where possible, sufficient opportunity for participant to find new representation.
 A withdrawing representative must return any of participant's personal property and all relevant information about the representation to participant.
 See, e.g., 20 C.F.R. § 404.1740(b)(3)(iv) (SSA).
-Confidentiality rules do not hinder the transfer of information relevant to the proceeding from one representative to another or from the withdrawing representative to the participant in a single proceeding. - 3. (to subsections (C and E)): Participant's consent must be given on the record in the proceeding to the [responsible Agency official], and may be oral or in writing
+Confidentiality rules do not hinder the transfer of information relevant to the proceeding from one representative to another or from the withdrawing representative to the participant in a single proceeding.

-(including electronically).
-Termination of a representative should not impact the efficient conduct of the proceeding.
-The [responsible Agency official] should freely grant withdrawal or termination upon the participant's consent, provided the withdrawal or termination will not have a materially adverse impact on the proceeding or the participant's interest in the proceeding.
+- 5. (to subsections (D)): Participant's consent must be given on the record in the proceeding to the adjudicator or [other responsible Agency official], and may be oral or in writing (including electronically). - 6. (to subsection (E)): Termination of a representative should not impact the efficient conduct of the proceeding.
+The adjudicator or [other responsible Agency official] should freely grant withdrawal or termination upon the participant's consent, provided the withdrawal or termination will not have a materially adverse impact on the proceeding or the participant's interest therein.